Study-Program-Applied-Computer-Science/software-architecture-and-development-collablab/README.md

 License
 This project is not licensed.

+Code
 Feel free to customize and add more details as needed.
-If you have specific sections or details you want to include, let me know!
+If